 One challenge that was overcome when refurbishing this house is the fact that it had a mixture of wall surfaces, from painted brick, to painted pebbledash and render, all of which needed a different approach to repair and paint.

-Preparation is the key to a successful wall coating job.
+Preparation is the key to a successful wall coating job, which is what we did here.

 As you can see from the BEFORE images, there was a lot of flaky paint that had to be attended to before we could continue our exterior wall coating application process.